 The US government eventually purchased additional model 70s and officially sanctioned them for combat duty.
 And they did see duty.
 Model 70 sniper rifles were used by US Marine snipers continuously from WWII, through the Vietnam War.

-Carlos Hathcock, the most celebrated US sniper in history, preferred the model 70 over a host of other rifles at his disposal, using it extensively in combat during the Vietnam war.
+Carlos Hathcock, the most celebrated US sniper in history, preferred the model 70 over a host of other rifles at his disposal, using it extensively in combat during the Vietnam war, and in Wimbledon matches at Camp Perry in the years that followed.

 Carlos Hathcock, in Vietnam (left) and receiving the Silver Star (right).